rmerletti/rmerletti.github.io/lisin/projects.en.md

 <span class="label label-default">Compagnia di San Paolo</span>

-## Progetto GAME - Glucocorticoid actions on motor control in the elderly (GAME, 2011-2015)
+## GAME Project - Glucocorticoid actions on motor control in the elderly (GAME, 2011-2015)

-**Obiettivi:** Studiare la relazione tra trattamento acuto con glucocorticoidi e produzione e controllo di forza muscolare.

-**Risultati:** Due studi hanno analizzato l’effetto del dexametasone sui meccanismi corticospinali attraverso la risposta sEMG alla stimolazione magnetica transcranica.
-Due studi hanno analizzato la risposta diretta e riflessa del gastrocnemio alla stimolazione elettrica.
-I risultati sono stati descritti in due pubblicazioni su riviste internazionali e in sei seminari tenuti a Bruxelles e Torino.
+**Objectives:** To study the effect of acute treatment with glucocorticoids on the production and control of muscle force.

+**Results:** Two studies investigated the effect of dexamethasone on corticospinal mechanisms through the sEMG response to transcranial magnetic stimulation.
+Two additional studies investigated the response of the gastrocnemius muscle to electrical stimulation.
+Results are described in two publications on Artif.
+Organs (2011) and Med Sci Sports Exerc.
+(2013).

-**Enti partecipanti:**  Laboratory of Applied Biology, ULB Neuroscience Institute, Université Libre de Bruxelles, Belgio; Divisione di Diabetologia e Metabolismo della Università di Torino; LISIN-Politecnico di Torino.
+**Participating institutions**  Laboratory of Applied Biology, ULB Neuroscience Institute, Université Libre de Bruxelles, Belgium; Divisione di Diabetologia e Metabolismo della Università di Torino; LISIN-Politecnico di Torino, Italy.

 ---

 <span class="label label-default">Progetto Lagrange (Fondazione CRT)</span>
 <span class="label label-default">Varier Furniture</span>

-## Progetto valutazioni neuromuscolari nei musicisti (2013-2017)
+## Neuromuscular assessment in musicians (2013-2017)

 <img style="float: left; padding: 10px; border: 1px solid #000; margin: 10px 20px 10px 10px;" src="/assets/img/music_project_pic.png">

-**Obiettivi:** Migliorare la comprensione del controllo dei muscoli degli arti superiori e del dorso in violinisti e pianisti.
-Confrontare diversi tipi di sedute e posture sulla base dei segnali EMG prodotti.

-**Risultati:** Un primo studio ha dimostrato la correlazione tra i segnali sEMG degli erettori spinali, la corda di violino suonata e la sedia utilizzata.
-Un secondo studio ha confrontato il sEMG associato a due sedie e dimostrato la preferibilità di una di esse sia per violinisti, sia per pianisti.
-Il progetto ha prodotto quattro pubblicazioni scientifiche internazonali.
+**Objectives:** To improve the understanding of motor control  of muscles of the upper limb and back in violin and piano players.
+Compare chairs and postures using surface EMG technology.

+**Results:** A first study demonstrated the correlation between the activities of the erector spinae muscles, the string played and the chair used.
+A second study compared the sEMG amplidude associated to two chairs and demonstrated  that one was preferable to the other.
+The project produced three publications on international Journals (MPPA and JEK) and a fourth is in preparation.

-**Enti partecipanti:** Progetto Lagrange, LISIN-Politecnico di Torino, Conservatori di Torino, Alessandria e Cuneo, Varier Furniture Italia.
+**Participating institutions** Progetto Lagrange, LISIN-Politecnico di Torino, Conservatori di Torino, Alessandria e Cuneo, Varier Furniture Italia.

-**Rapporti finali:**
+**Final reports:**

 - [2015](/assets/pdfs/Rapporto_Lagrange_2015.pdf)
 - [2015-2016](/assets/pdfs/Rapporto_Lagrange_2015-2016.pdf)